-For initial purchase of a Router, use the DE\\\-\\ option number shown in Table 9 and Table 10.
+For initial purchase of a Router, use the DE\\\-\\ option number shown in Table 8.
 This part number is a complete package including the hardware unit with the software preloaded in the flash memory, and the software license.
-CD-ROMs shipped with each Router contain the software, the software documentation, and a DynaText documentation reader.
-A hardware installation manual and a set of software quick reference cards are also included.
-To purchase a complete hardcopy documentation set, use the GZ kit part number listed in Table 9 and Table 10.
+CD-ROMs shipped with each Router contain the software, the software documentation, and an Adobe Acrobat documentation reader.
+A hardware installation manual and a Software Quick Reference Guide are also included.
+To purchase a complete hardcopy documentation set, use the GZ kit part number listed in Table 8.